Courses a.y. 2015/2016

 Ph.D. in Economics from the European University Institute (2005).
 Master in Economics from Bocconi University (1999).
 B.A. in Political Sciences from the University of Florence (1998).

-Political economics, applied econometrics, comparative politics, labor economics.
+Political economics, applied econometrics, comparative politics, labor economics, public economics.

-"The Political Resource Curse" (with F. Brollo, R. Perotti and G. Tabellini), American Economic Review, 2013; "Assessing Economic Liberalization Episodes: A Synthetic Control Approach" (with A. Billmeier), Review of Economics and Statistics, 2013; "Do Better Paid Politicians Perform Better?
-Disentangling Incentives from Selection" (with S. Gagliarducci), Journal of the European Economic Association, 2013; "Social Capital and Political Accountability" (with A. Stella, G. Tabellini and U. Troiano), American Economic Journal: Economic Policy, 2013; "Tying Your Enemy's Hands in Close Races: The Politics of Federal Transfers in Brazil" (with F. Brollo), American Political Science Review, 2012; "Competing on Good Politicians" (with V. Galasso), American Political Science Review, 2011; "Electoral Rules and Politicians' Behavior: A Micro Test" (with S. Gagliarducci and P. Naticchioni), American Economic Journal: Economic Policy, 2011; "Moonlighting Politicians" (with S. Gagliarducci and P. Naticchioni), Journal of Public Economics, 2010; "From Temporary Help Jobs to Permanent Employment: What Can We Learn from Matching Estimators and their Sensitivity?" (with A. Ichino and F. Mealli), Journal of Applied Econometrics, 2008.
+"Do Fiscal Rules Matters?", (with V. Grembi and U. Troiano), American Economic Journal: Applied Economics, 2016; "How Do Voters Respond to Information?
+Evidence from a Randomized Campaign" (with C. Kendall and F. Trebbi), American Economic Review, 2015; "Meet the Press: How Voters and Politicians Respond to Newspaper Entry and Exit" (with F. Drago and F. Sobbrio), American Economic Journal: Applied Economics, 2014; "The Political Resource Curse" (with F. Brollo, R. Perotti and G. Tabellini), American Economic Review, 2013; "Assessing Economic Liberalization Episodes: A Synthetic Control Approach" (with A. Billmeier), Review of Economics and Statistics, 2013; "Do Better Paid Politicians Perform Better?
+Disentangling Incentives from Selection" (with S. Gagliarducci), Journal of the European Economic Association, 2013; "Social Capital and Political Accountability" (with A. Stella, G. Tabellini and U. Troiano), American Economic Journal: Economic Policy, 2013; "Tying Your Enemy's Hands in Close Races: The Politics of Federal Transfers in Brazil" (with F. Brollo), American Political Science Review, 2012; "Competing on Good Politicians" (with V. Galasso), American Political Science Review, 2011; "Electoral Rules and Politicians' Behavior: A Micro Test" (with S. Gagliarducci and P. Naticchioni), American Economic Journal: Economic Policy, 2011; "Moonlighting Politicians" (with S. Gagliarducci and P. Naticchioni), Journal of Public Economics, 2010.